Adding a dark and a light mode is becoming increasingly popular in app development. In this tutorial, we will

 One drawback this solution has is that the selected theme is reset once you restart the app.
 In order to keep the state over time, it is necessary to persist it at some point.
 Using shared preferences would be a possible solution.

-I have implemented a solution in the persist_theme
+I have implemented a solution in the persist_theme branch of

 the project repository.
 If you would like me to